Quantum target ranging with Hetero-Homodyne detection: Problem setup and backgrounds

 The quantum Chernoff bound (QCB) characterizes the asymptotic decay of the minimum achievable error probability in this setting.
 Let $P_{\text{error, min}}$ denote the minimum $P_{\text{error}}$ over all possible POVMs.
 Then, in the limit of large $M$, we have $P_{\text{error,min}}\sim \exp(-\xi M)$ with error exponent given by~\cite{li2016discriminating, nussbaum2011asymptotic, audenaert2007discriminating}

 Thus, comparing the error exponent in Eq.~\eqref{eq:exponent} allows us to assess the best achievable performance determined solely by the input states, independent of the specific measurement.

-Under this setup, it is known that QTR can achieve a higher error exponent than any CTR scheme, thereby establishing a quantum advantage~\cite{zhuang2021quantum}.
-To be specific, we consider QTR employing a two-mode squeezed vacuum (TMSV) state with mean photon number $\langle\hat{a}_S^\dagger\hat{a}_S\rangle=N_S$, while CTR employs the best possible single-mode state with the same mean photon number $N_S$.
-In the parameter regime of $\kappa, N_S\ll 1 \ll N_B$, the corresponding error exponents are given by
+Under this setup, it is known that QTR can achieve a higher error exponent than any CTR scheme, thereby establishing a quantum advantage~\cite{zhuang2021quantum}. {To be specific, we consider QTR employing a two-mode squeezed vacuum (TMSV) state with signal mean photon number $\langle\hat{a}_S^\dagger\hat{a}_S\rangle=N_S$ and the same idler mean photon number $N_I=\langle\hat{a}_I^\dagger\hat{a}_I\rangle=N_S$, where $\hat{a}_I$ is the idler-mode annihilation operator, while CTR employs the best possible single-mode state with the same transmitted mean photon number $N_S$.} In the parameter regime of $\kappa, N_S\ll 1 \ll N_B$, the corresponding error exponents are given by

-which corresponds to 6 dB quantum advantage of QTR over CTR.
+which corresponds to a 6 dB quantum advantage of QTR over CTR.

 It is important to note that this quantum advantage established in principle does not directly translate into a practical advantage, since the error exponent itself does not specify a ranging protocol that is physically implementable.
 Indeed, achieving quantum advantage in QTR remains challenging, as only impractical receiver designs have been proposed so far~\cite{shi2024optimal}.
 By contrast, for CTR, the QCB can be attained by transmitting coherent-state signals and performing homodyne measurements on the returned modes~\cite{zhuang2021quantum}.